+In winter 2013 Josh’s production of David Mamet’s Glengarry Glen Ross won him the honor of Best Director at the 2014 QUONTA festival as well as winning Best Production.
 In summer of 2017, Josh adapted, directed and played the titular character in Macbeth at The On The Edge Fringe Festival.
 Winner of two Best in Fringe Awards; Jurors’ Choice and Audience Choice.

-Joshua is the writer and director of Proscenium Club’s most recent show, Sit, James, in which he also appears on stage as Terry.
+Joshua is the writer and director of Proscenium Club’s most recent show, Barefoot on the Moon, in which he also appears on stage as Vietnam draft dodger, Sid.

 Josh also engages the arts as a visual and multi-artist working with groups such as Aanmitaagzi, Future in Safe Hands Collective and on the contemporary art festival Ice Follies.
 Josh’s media arts installation practice focuses on dystopian futures that are not far from our reality.
 “People need dramatic examples to shake them out of apathy and I can’t do that without making art.”
 His work engages in the macabre and often dark truths about the places that people do not want to acknowledge.